TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 - **object_vector** 300-d spacy feature extracted using object name
 - **object_vector_visualgenome** 300-d spacy feature extracted using object name using weigh trained on visualgenome caption
 - **shortest_path_distance** a square matrix of shortest path distance (in number of steps) between pairwise locations, where `-1` means two states are unreachable from each other.
+- If you would create h5 files for training, you need to run `create_dateset.py`.
+To do so,  you need `agent/resnet/resnet50_places365.pth.tar` and `yolo_dataset/backup/yolov3_ai2thor_last.weights`.

 ### Training or Evaluation
 to train or evaluate your network you need to use a json file as experiment.
 You can create a experiment file using the script `create_experiment.py`.
 One experiment file contains training set and evaluation set, reward function and network used.
 You can set these values using the script (``--help`` to see documentation).
 Experiment files can be found under folder which is named `target_path.txt`.